-Association NON Aux JO2024 à Paris (No to the 2024 Paris Olympics Association) is a collective of citizens opposed to the Games on the basis they will be a “fiscal, economic, and ecological disaster.”
+Association NON Aux JO2024 à Paris (No to the 2024 Paris Olympics Association) is a collective of people opposed to the Games on the basis they will be a “fiscal, economic, and ecological disaster.”
 When Paris was bidding for the Olympics, the group launched a petition demanding the public be able to weigh in on the decision to host via a referendum.

 Not opposed to the Olympics per se, the Comité de Vigilance JO 2024 à Saint-Denis (The Saint-Denis Vigilance Committee for the 2024 Olympic Games) is concerned about the effects of hosting on the Saint-Denis neighborhood and broader Seine-Saint-Denis department, which is one of the poorest counties in France.

 Saccage 2024 opposes the ecological and social devastation caused by the Olympic Games in Paris in 2024.
 Composed of residents of Seine-Saint-Denis and its surroundings, as well as additional collectives and associations, the coalition defends the spaces where participants live, meet, forge links, help each other and have fun.

 Jardins à Defendre (JAD) is an occupation of the Aubervilliers Workers Gardens that aims to protect these community green spaces from plans to replace some garden plots with an Olympic-standard training pool and solarium.